 - Turn the mixer down to low speed and sprinkle in the salt, then flour in a few increments – letting the flour mix in before adding the next increment.
 Scrape down the sides of the bowl as needed.
 After adding the last increment of flour, let the dough mix for about a minute until it starts to form a rough dough.
 The dough will be crumbly.

 - Turn off the mixer and remove half of the dough.
 Gently knead the dough together with your hands until it forms a ball.
-Wrap the dough tightly in a piece of plastic wrap and refrigerate.
+Set aside on a piece of plastic wrap or baking sheet.

 - With the remaining dough in the stand mixer bowl, add the peppermint extract and 2 drops of red food coloring.
 Turn the mixer on low and beat until the food coloring starts to color the dough.
-You can add more food coloring to get your desired color of red – I recommend only a drop at a time.
-Once the dough is mostly red (there can still be little streaks of white, since we are going to knead the dough into a ball),turn off the mixer and gently knead the dough together with your hands until it forms a ball.
-Wrap the dough tightly in a piece of plastic wrap and refrigerate.
+You can add more food coloring to get your desired color of red – I recommend a drop at a time.
+Once the dough is mostly red (there can still be little streaks of white, since we are going to knead the dough into a ball), turn off the mixer and gently knead the dough together with your hands until it forms a ball.

-- Take 2 teaspoons of each dough at a time to make a candy cane cookie – 1. (separately) Roll each color of dough into a ball with the palms of your hands.
-2. Roll each dough ball into a rope 5 inches long.
-3. Gently press the two dough ropes together.
-3. Roll the dough rope in one direction so it starts to twist and make the swirl.
+- Shape the cookies 1.
+Take 2 teaspoons of each dough at a time to make a candy cane cookie 2.
+Separately, roll each color of dough into a ball with the palms of your hands.
+3. Roll each dough ball into a rope 5 inches long.
+4. Gently press the two dough ropes together.
+5. Roll the dough rope in one direction so it starts to twist and make the swirl.
 You can also hold one end of the rope and gently twist the other end to make the swirl.
-4. Once you have your dough swirled, roll the rope a couple more times to smooth out any seams.
-5. Gently curve the top to make the top of your candy cane.
-6. Optional – sprinkle the tops of the cookies with granulated sugar or sprinkles.
+6. Once you have your dough swirled, roll the rope a couple more times to smooth out any seams.
+7. Gently curve the top to make the top of your candy cane.
+8. Optional – sprinkle the tops of the cookies with granulated sugar or sprinkles.

 - Place your cookies 2 inches apart on the prepared baking sheets.
-At this point, I recommend placing your shaped cookies back in the fridge for about 10 minutes.
+Note – If you chose option 2 for chilling the dough, I recommend placing your shaped cookies back in the fridge for about 10 minutes.
 With all of the rolling and shaping, it is good to let the dough relax and the butter to firm back up.

-- One baking sheet at a time – bake the cookies for 9-11 minutes, or until the edges just start to golden.
-High altitude – check the cookies at 9 minutes as they may not take as long to bake.
-Note – while the first baking sheet of cookies are baking, refrigerate the other baking sheet of cookies until ready.
+- Bake the cookies – One baking sheet at a time, bake the cookies for 9 to 11 minutes, or until the edges just start to golden.
+Note – While the first baking sheet of cookies are baking, refrigerate the other baking sheet of cookies until ready.

 - Cool the cookies on the baking sheet set on a wire cooling rack for 5 minutes, then transfer to the cooling rack to cool completely.
 Happy Holidays!

-- Chilling the dough – Even though we want to work with room temperature dough when shaping the cookies, I still recommend chilling the dough prior for a couple hours.
-This gives the dough time to relax and all the flavors to meld together.
+- Chilling the dough – Even though we want to work with room temperature dough when shaping the cookies, I still recommend chilling the dough for at least a couple of hours.
+This gives the dough time to hydrate and the flavors to develop before baking.

 - Shaping the candy canes – There are a variety of ways to twist the the two dough colors form the iconic swirl.
 My method works for me, but you may find another method to be better for you.